What Injuries Pay the Most? Settlement Value Guide

 Complex Fractures

-Compound fractures requiring multiple surgeries, particularly in weight-bearing bones like the femur or pelvis, can result in settlements of $150,000 to $800,000.
+Compound fractures requiring multiple surgeries, particularly in weight-bearing bones like the femur or pelvis, can involve prolonged recovery, multiple procedures, and lasting mobility issues.
 These injuries often lead to arthritis, chronic pain, and mobility limitations.

 Organ Damage

 Internal injuries affecting vital organs like the liver, kidneys, or heart require extensive medical intervention and ongoing monitoring.
-Depending on severity, these cases settle for $200,000 to $1.5 million.
+Depending on severity, these cases may require ongoing medical monitoring and long-term treatment.

 Severe Soft Tissue Injuries

-While minor soft tissue injuries receive modest compensation, severe cases involving permanent nerve damage, chronic pain syndromes, or significant scarring can result in settlements of $100,000 to $500,000.
+While minor soft tissue injuries receive modest compensation, severe cases involving permanent nerve damage, chronic pain syndromes, or significant scarring can involve chronic pain, lasting impairment, and ongoing care needs.

 Factors That Determine What Injuries Pay the Most